 Amazon Future Engineer is a computer science education program that aims to bridge that gap and afford greater access and more opportunities to students in underserved communities.
 Launched in November 2018, Amazon Future Engineer invests in students, teachers, and education systems, using a variety of mechanisms to help young people explore computer science and prepare them for careers of the future.

 In 2022, the program reached 3.2 million students from underrepresented communities globally.
 Offerings begin in early childhood and include various real-world-inspired virtual and hands-on computer science project learning opportunities through grade 12.
 During their senior year of high school, students can apply for college scholarships and the chance to complete a summer internship and receive mentorship from leaders at Amazon.
-Beyond formal education, Amazon also provides free cloud computing training to the public, with the goal of helping 29 million people globally grow their tech skills by 2025.
+Amazon Future Engineer Scholarship applications are now open and will close on December 15, 2023 at 4:00 PM EST. Beyond formal education, Amazon also provides free cloud computing training to the public, with the goal of helping 29 million people globally grow their tech skills by 2025.

 Read on to learn all the different ways Amazon Future Engineer supports the next generation of STEM leaders.

 Exploration and exposure through virtual career tours and class chats